Prime Minister Sunak sets July 4 date for national election

 | London

-British Prime Minister Rishi Sunak on May 22 set July 4 as the date for a national election that will determine who governs the U.K., choosing a day of good economic news to urge voters to give his governing Conservatives another chance.
+British Prime Minister Rishi Sunak has set July 4 as the date for a national election that will determine who governs the U.K., choosing a day of good economic news on May 22 to urge voters to give his governing Conservatives another chance.

 “Now is the moment for Britain to choose its future,” Mr. Sunak said as he stood in heavy rain outside the prime minister’s residence.